Codecademy/docs/content/c-sharp/concepts/operators/operators.md

 - Subtraction, `-`, returns the difference between two numbers.
 - Multiplication, `*`, returns the product of two numbers.
 - Division, `/`, returns the quotient of two numbers.
-- Modulus, `%`, which returns the remainder of one number divided by another.
+- Modulus, `%`, returns the remainder of one number divided by another.

 The above operate on two values.
 C# also has two unary operators: